 - 8 cups (2 liters) water

 - 1/2 cup (125 grams) baking soda

 - 12 hot dogs

 - 1 tablespoon (15 milliliters) water

 - 2 tablespoons (30 grams) unsalted butter melted

 - Mustard or sesame seeds for the eyes

 - On a lightly floured surface, knead the dough until smooth and elastic.
-Place in a lightly oiled large bowl, cover, and let rise until doubled, about 1 hour.
+Transfer to a large bowl, cover with plastic or a towel, and allow to rise until doubled, 1-2 hours.

-- Place prepared pretzel dogs in boiling water, 2 at a time, for 30 seconds.
-Remove with a slotted spatula to the prepared baking sheet.
-Brush the tops with melted butter and bake in preheated oven until golden brown, 12-15 minutes.
-Let cool on a wire rack 5 minutes before making two eyes on each exposed area of hot dog with drops of mustard or sesame seeds.
+- Let cool on a wire rack 5 minutes before making two eyes on each exposed area of hot dog with drops of mustard or sesame seeds.